ent/ent/doc/md/schema-fields.md

 Enum fields can be defined in three ways:

-Basic, use Ent API to generate Enum type and define values:
+Use Ent API to generate Enum type and define possible values:
 ```go
 // Fields of the User.
 func (User) Fields() []ent.Field {